teresaromero/job-postings-api/README.md

 # Job Postings API

-The Job Posting API is a backend service which enables employers to create, update or delete job postings, while allowing to employees to search and filter on the existent jobs.
+The Job Posting API is an MVP for a backend service which enables employers to create, update or delete job postings, while allowing to employees to search and filter on the existent jobs.

 ## Features